 Understand the Seating System

-Southwest has improved things by doing away with the so called “cattle call” and eliminating the need to “camp out” in the boarding line.
-You will be assigned not only a boarding group (A, B, or C) but also a number within that boarding group based on the time you check in for a flight (for example: A32).
 This unique combination represents your reserved spot in your boarding group.
 Next, listen for one of the gate agents to announce your group.
-When your group is called, simply take a position next to the column that represents your boarding number and proceed onto the airplane to find your favorite seat.
-Boarding columns will be divided into groups of five.
-Confused?
-Here's the Boarding Tutorial.
+When your group is called, simply take a position next to the column that represents your boarding number and proceed onto the airplane to find the best available seat.
+Boarding columns are divided into groups of five.
+If you are still confused about Southwest's boarding process, check out this Boarding Tutorial.

 Avoid the Incentives

 Southwest offers many itemized upgrades including Business Select, and permanent A-status that will cost more, and are rarely worth the price, so it's best to avoid.

 Understand the Rights of Customers with Disabilities and Unaccompanied Children

 Prior to general boarding, Customers with disabilities, and unaccompanied children between the ages of five and 11 will preboard.
 You will receive all the care, attention and priority that any other airline provides.
 Just make sure that when you make your reservation and check in, you inform personnel of your special status.